What's the story?

 We’re always happy to hear from our Members and readers.
 Let us know what you’d like for us to cover in our members’ only briefings, share your story on our blog, or let us know if you have an idea for LGIU’s podcast.
 Maybe there’s an event you’d like us to host or research?
 We’re all ears (or whatever the text equivalent may be).

 Submit an idea via the form.
-It goes straight into our editorial review so your idea can become our mission.
+It goes straight into our editorial review so your idea can become our mission to get it to tens of thousands of local government in councils around the world.

 You don’t need to fill it all out – just a few words might be enough to get us started, but we have space for you to link to or upload content.
 If you already have something written up, see our blog submission guidelines below.